-In this section I present a simple inventory model for a market maker in a setting in which security prices, and therefore returns, are driven by a factor structure.
+In this Section I present an inventory model for a market maker in a setting in which security prices, and therefore returns, are driven by a factor structure.
 The model follows the inventory model of Foucault, Pagano, and Roell (2013).